-Breathe To Heal
+Breathe To Calm & Heal

 "What is a blessing?
 A blessing is a circle of light drawn around a person to protect, heal, and strengthen.
 Life is a constant flow of emergence.
-The beauty of blessing is its belief that it can affect what unfolds.
+The beauty of blessing is its belief that it can affect what unfolds . . .

-To be in the world is to be distant from the homeland of wholeness.
 We are confined by limitation and difficulty.
 When we bless, we are enabled somehow to go beyond our present frontiers and reach into the source.
 A blessing awakens future wholeness.
 We use the word 'foreshadow' for the imperfect representation of something that is yet to come.
 We could say that a blessing forebrightens the way.
 When a blessing is invoked, a window opens in external time."

 --John O'Donohue, To Bless The Space Between Us